sst/sst/examples/aws-flutter-web/README.md

 flutter create aws_flutter_web
 ```

-### Step 2: Initialize SST Ion
+### Step 2: Initialize SST v3

-Navigate to the root folder of your project and initialize SST Ion, selecting AWS as your cloud provider:
+Navigate to the root folder of your project and initialize SST v3, selecting AWS as your cloud provider:

 ```bash
 sst init